keolo/keolo-com/content/tutorials/how-to-build-an-ehr/frontend-implementation.md

 ---
-title: 'Frontend Implementation'
+title: '🚧 Frontend Implementation'
-draft: true
+draft: false
 hiddenInHomeList: true
 weight: 60
 ---

-## Frontend Implementation
+## 🚧 Draft / Work in Progress

+- This page is currently a draft and a work in progress.
+Please check back soon for updates (and/or connect with me on [LinkedIn](https://www.linkedin.com/in/keolo/))!